Thesis

 Small Modular Reactors (SMRs)

 A conventional nuclear reactor in the US generates about 1K MW of power.
 SMRs are smaller reactors generating up to 300MW of power, using advanced technology to optimize operation.
 They can be thought of as safer, easier to install, and more affordable than conventional reactors.
-While no SMRs are yet connected to the grid, China and Russia began building the first SMR plants in remote locations without access to the grid.
+As of April 2025, China and Russia had the only operating SMRs.

 Microreactors are an even smaller type of reactor, designed for mobility and speed of deployment, in addition to efficiency.